-Please note that you can participate in both DA's primary and your state's primary, but there's one major rule: you can't vote twice for the presidential nominee!
+It's your choice whether to participate in the "Global Presidential Primary" in addition to your state's primary election--but there's one major rule: you can't vote twice for the presidential nominee!

-- 1. If you choose to vote in DA's primary (for the Democratic presidential nominee), then you can still vote in your state's primary--but you can't vote for the presidential nominee again! - Instead, you would vote only for the remaining offices on your state's primary ballot (such as, US Senate, US House and any state and local offices on your ballot). - 2.
-If you decide not to vote in DA's primary, then you may still vote in your state's primary election and vote for your choice for the presidential nominee at that time.
+- 1. If you choose to vote in DA's General Presidential Primary (for the Democratic presidential nominee), then you can still vote in your state's primary--but you can't vote for the presidential nominee again! - Instead, you would vote only for the remaining offices on your state's primary ballot (such as, US Senate, US House and any state and local offices on your ballot). - 2.
+If you decide not to vote in DA's General Presidential Primary, then you may still vote in your state's primary election and vote for your choice for the presidential nominee at that time.

-[RETURN TO TOP
+[RE] TO TOP]